 Metabolites extracted from soils spanning a continental scale will encompass a vast array of molecular classes, chemical properties, and concentration ranges.
 Understanding how shifts in metabolite composition influences the probability of SOC formation will therefore require applying several analytical platforms in tandem and integrating computational pipelines (De Preter and Verbeke, 2013; Vernocchi et al., 2016).
 Mass spectrometry (MS) is an established technique for characterizing the molecular fingerprint of complex environmental samples (White III et al., 2017); with broad dynamic range, high sensitivity, and established compound libraries, MS-based analyses are well suited to our applications (Martins-de-Souza, 2014; Zhao and Hartung, 2015).
 We aim to cover multiple metabolic pathways in both primary and secondary metabolism, and quantify the abundance and relative distribution of representative compound classes (i.e. carbohydrates, amino acids, amino sugars, organic acids, lipids/fatty acids, vitamins, etc.) (Sumner et al., 2003; Wercinski, 1999).

 We will extract organic carbon pools from each soil and analyze metabolite composition using three complementary MS approaches to profile polar, nonpolar, and volatile organic C compounds.
-Water-extractable OC will be analyzed by LC-MS/MS in positive mode (C18 column) and negative mode (HILIC column) to characterize non-volatile polar metabolites associated with primary metabolism, including carbohydrates, organic acids, amino acids, and nucleobases.
+Water-extractable OC will be analyzed by LC-MS/MS in positive mode (C18 column) and negative mode (HILIC column) to characterize non-volatile semi-polar and polar metabolites associated with primary metabolism, including carbohydrates, organic acids, amino acids, and nucleobases.
 Non-polar OC will be analyzed by reverse phase LC-MS/MS (C18 column) to profile sterols, flavonoids, alkaloids, phenolic acids, lipids, and other secondary metabolites that can help differentiate pathways of plant versus microbial metabolism (Zwetsloot et al., 2018).
 Volatile and semi-volatile compounds will be analyzed by electron impact gas chromatography MS (EI GC-MS) to profile fatty acids, carbohydrates, organic acids, and associated with primary metabolism.
 Coupling different MS technologies will facilitate acquisition of extensive metabolomic fingerprints that are not achievable with a single technique (White III et al., 2017).

 We will prepare samples for untargeted metabolite characterization following standard procedures (Swenson and Northen, 2019).
 Briefly, polar metabolites will be extracted by combining 8 g of lyophilized soil (previously sieved to < 2mm) with 24 mL of LC-MS grade water.
 After shaking samples for 1 h at 200 rpm on a refrigerated orbital shaker, extracts will be centrifuged for 15 min at 4°C and 3220 g.
 Supernatants will be filtered through 0.45 μm Acrodisc® syringe filters fitted with gamma irradiated Supor® membranes (Pall Life Sciences).
-Lyophilized extracts will be resuspended in the appropriate carrier and internal standard solutions and analyzed on a QE-HF LC-MS/MS system.
+Lyophilized extracts will be resuspended in the appropriate carrier and HILIC internal standard solutions and analyzed on a QE-HF LC-MS/MS system.
 Non-polar metabolites will be extracted as above but using 24 mL of nonpolar extractant rather than water to extract soils.
 After samples are shaken and centrifuged, the upper ethyl acetate layer will be separated and dried on a speedvac for 1 hour, then resuspended in C18 internal standard solution, centrifuged to remove salts, and analyzed by reverse phase LC-MS/MS as above.
 Finally, water-extractable molecules will be derivatized (using 50 μL N-methyl-N-trimethylsilyltrifluoroacetamide and 1% trimethylchlorosilane) following standard protocols (Lynch et al., 2019) followed by analysis of volatile compounds on a Trace GC Ultra coupled to a Thermo ISQ MS. All sample volumes will be normalized to ensure the same carbon concentration is injected for each sample (targeted concentration of 2 mg C mL-1).
 Samples will be analyzed at the Cornell Metabolomics Facility, with QA/QC samples injected between every six samples.
 Data will be collected in full MS/dd-MS2 mode and collision energies of 10-40 eV will be applied to fragment unknown compounds of interest.